livewires/you-win/docs/sheets/00-new-world.md

 ## What you need

-You should have `you-win` running, with:
+You should have `you-win` running in Glitch, with:

-* a text editor, with a new game file open (e.g. a file called `game.js`).
+* a new game file open (e.g. a file called `app.js`).
-* a Chrome window open (probably on `http://localhost:8000/`)
-* (optional) a phone running Chrome or Safari, with your computer opened.
+* (optional) a phone running Chrome or Safari, with your glitch project opened.

 Put your text editor and Chrome window side-by-side, if you can (and/or keep your phone open in front of you!).
 Whenever save in your text editor, `you-win` will automatically refresh the page.